PalmieriClaudio/JFRI/README.md

    ```bash
    mv jfri /usr/local/bin/
    ```
-If you don't want to build the program, the linux executable comes already built in the repository
+If you prefer not to build the program, the linux executable comes already built in the repository

 ## Usage
    (Optional) Create the jfri.conf file in the ~/.config/jfri/ directory, add entries in the format: